Table of Contents

 Introduction

 Managing cardiology billing requires precise coding knowledge and attention to detail.
-This comprehensive guide covers every major code you’ll encounter in a cardiology practice, from routine visits to complex procedures.
+This comprehensive guide covers every major code you will encounter in a cardiology practice, from routine visits to complex procedures.

 Evaluation and Management (E/M) Services